Dr Martina Treu, Imagines Coordinator

 Dr Anastasia Bakogianni

-Dr Anastasia Bakogianni is Lecturer in Classical Studies at Massey University in New Zealand.
+Dr Anastasia Bakogianni is Senior Lecturer in Classical Studies at Massey University in New Zealand.
 She received her PhD from the University of London (2004) and worked as a Research Fellow at the Institute of Classical Studies of the School of Advanced Studies, University of London (2005-9).
 She returned to the Institute as a Research Associate (2013-15).
 In between she held a two-year British Academy post-doc fellowship at The Open University, followed by a fixed-term lectureship and taught Classics at several universities.
 Her book Electra Ancient and Modern: Aspects of the Reception of the Tragic Heroine examined Electra’s portrayal in Greek tragedy and established the importance of mourning as a key strand in her many post-classical metamorphoses.
-Dr Bakogianni is also the editor of two collections Dialogues with the Past: Reception Theory and Practice (2013) and War as Spectacle: Ancient and Modern Perspective on the Display of Armed Conflict (co-edited with V. M. Hope, 2015).
+Dr Bakogianni is also the editor of three collections Dialogues with the Past: Reception Theory and Practice (2013), War as Spectacle: Ancient and Modern Perspective on the Display of Armed Conflict (co-edited with V. M. Hope, 2015) and Locating Classical Receptions on Screen: Masks, Echoes, Shadows (co-edited with R. Apostol, 2018).

 Dr Irene Berti